-Alternative Parking Options
+Alternative Parking Options (Hotels With Parking)

 If you are in the area and plan to stay a night anyway, then the cruise and park packages mean that you pay a little more for your room, but they let you keep your car at the hotel during the trip..

 More on Cruising From Baltimore